SebiAi/custom-nothing-glyph-tools/docs/4_First Composition/README.md

 * Nothing Phone (1)
 * Nothing Phone (2)
 * Nothing Phone (2a)
+* Nothing Phone (2a) Plus

+> [!IMPORTANT]
+> Because Nothing Phone (2a) compositions are compatible with the Nothing Phone (2a) Plus and vice versa, the Glyph Tools do not have a separate "Nothing Phone (2a) Plus" mode.
+Create your composition for the Nothing Phone (2a) instead.

 *After* you have made up your mind about it, continue to the next chapter.
 <div align="right"><h3><a href="1_Explaining the Glyph Format.md">Go to next chaper</a></h3></div>